pysource-com/InspektLine/ROADMAP.md

 ## Phase 1
 ### 1. Data collection
-- [ ] Looking for video and image datasets (samples from manufacturing companies).
+- [x] Looking for video and image datasets (samples from manufacturing companies).
+- [ ] Finding ideal products to use
+- [ ] Create own video samples and datasets
+- [ ]